-It just means people will interpret truths differently.
-Just like some will think Col. Jessup was trying to justify something he knew was wrong and some will think he was justified.
+People will interpret truths differently.
+An example is how some people will think Col. Jessup was trying to justify something he knew was wrong, and some will think he was justified.
 Me?
 I’m just fascinated by the range of interpretations.

-If we’re not honest with ourselves, then we’re basing our action on a lie.
-Let’s try to look objectively at the truth, especially when we’re not convinced it’s the truth.
+If you’re not honest with yourself, then you’re basing your action on a lie.
+Please try to look objectively at the truth, particularly when you’re not convinced it’s the truth.

-Double especially if we’re a little too convinced it is the truth.
+Double-especially if you’re a little too convinced it is the truth.

 Try to be realistic about the truth.
 Don’t paint a rosy picture of it and spray it with Axe to make it smell awesome.
-Let’s be honest with ourselves.
+Be honest with yourself.
 Then use your Optimism superpowers to see the positive in the situation.

 If it’s a painful truth, acknowledge that.
-Feel the pain and realize optimistically that the situation can be changed, or we can learn from it.
+Feel the pain and optimistically realize that you can change the situation or at least learn from it.
 Learning is good!

 After traveling and Marvel movies, learning is one of the best.
 Easily top 8.

-Let’s also not be pessimistic and think that we’ll always be broke.
+Let’s also not be pessimistic and think that you’ll always be broke.

-We can be optimistic and know that we can earn more to get less broke.
+You can be optimistic and know that you can earn more to get less broke.

-Then we can act, work on earning more income.
+Then you can actively work on earning more income.

-Pessimistic Truth: We’ve always been broke and we’ll always be broke.
+Pessimistic Truth: You’ve always been broke, and you’ll always be broke.

-Optimistic Truth: We’ve always been broke, but we won’t be for long!
+Optimistic Truth: You’ve always been broke, but you won’t be for long!

-If we’re munching chips and drinking soda, we can’t say an affirmation like “I only put the best food in my body.”
-That’s not truth.
+If you’re munching chips and drinking soda, you can’t say an affirmation such as, “I only put the best food in my body.”
+That’s not the truth.

 Our experiences, beliefs, and outlook all influence our subjective truth.
-Thus each of us will have a different truth.
+Therefore, each of us will have a different reality.

 Let’s remember that when we disagree or when someone disagrees with us.
-They didn’t reach their conclusion because they’re ignorant or hateful.
+They didn’t reach their conclusion because they were ignorant or hateful.
 Not usually.

 Let others have their truth.
 Don’t try to change theirs.
-Instead, let’s work to make our truth the best possible truth.
+Instead, work to make yours the best possible truth.

 What do you think?
 Is truth subjectivity?